Chief Joe Mathias British Columbia Aboriginal Scholarship Fund

 Executive Director

-Kamana has been the Executive Director of the Scholarship Fund since 2015.
-Currently a Senior Trust & Client Operations Officer at FNB Trust, the First Nation Bank of Canada's wholly owned Trust Company, she serves a portfolio of clients all working towards the common goal of long-term generational prosperity and self determination.
-Supported by the Scholarship Fund prior to 2015, Kamana is passionate about supporting the next group of students accessing financial support to use towards achieving their educational goals.
-She proudly hails from the Líl̓wat Nation (St'at'imc) where she was born and raised.
+Kamana has served as Executive Director of the Scholarship Fund since 2015.
+She is currently a Senior Trust & Client Operations Officer at FNB Trust, the wholly owned trust company of the First Nations Bank of Canada, where she manages a portfolio of clients working toward long‑term generational prosperity and self‑determination.
+A former Scholarship Fund recipient herself, Kamana is passionate about supporting the next generation of students in accessing the financial resources they need to achieve their educational goals.
+She proudly hails from the Líl̓wat Nation (St’át’imc Nation).